alienfast/docker-rails/README.md

 ### 5. Submit pull requests!

-This is starting off simple, but again, we welcome pulls to make this and the process of using docker for rails much easier.
+This is starting off simple, but again, we welcome pulls to make this and the process of using docker for rails even easier.

 ## Contributing